 The problem is that there are many different types of laptop keyboards.
 They vary widely based on the age of the machine and its design.
 You can carefully pry off some as a whole unit, others you can ease open key by key.
 In some cases, you won’t be able to remove the keyboard at all — because the company didn’t manufacture it that way.

 If you’re having difficulty removing the keys yourself or be too scared of breaking them in the process or damaging the computer itself.
 In that case, take it to a professional.
 Paying a professional will ensure they will clean it without damage.

-If you know how to take your keyboard apart for cleaning, you might even be able to save your laptop from whatever was spilled on it or stuck in it.
+If you know how to take your keyboard apart for cleaning, you might even be able to save it from a spill if you clean it right after the accident.
 In some cases — especially with exposure to moisture — your computer may be a lost cause.
 When in doubt, consult a professional for help.
 Or at least seek confirmation that it’s time to start shopping for a new laptop.

 - Best cheap air purifier deals for July 2021